Last Updated on 29th June 2020 by Sophie Nadeau

 After visiting Dean Village, you’ll embark on your first steep hill walk of the day (which will, unfortunately, be the first on many).
 Like I said, wear sturdy walking shoes!
 Home to some of the best paintings to be found anywhere in Scotland, including iconic works by well-known Scottish artists, the Scottish National Gallery is open on a daily basis and is free to visit.

 All of the priceless works date from the middle ages, right up until the present day and the museum is a must-see for any art lover.
 Those who fully want to explore the many paintings on offer may well want to dedicate at least an hour or two to understanding and admiring all of the works of art.
+All in all, a visit to the Scottish National Gallery is easily one of the best things to do in Edinburgh.

 The Writers’ Museum